bluemoonfoundry/vangard-daz-vab/README.md

 ### 1. Build Your Database

 First, you need to tell VAB about all your content.
+Remember that DAZ Studio should be up and running before you start!

 *   **Fetch DAZ Content:** Run the `fetch` command.
-This will trigger your custom process to create the `products.json` file.
+The scripts talks to DAZ Studio about all the products you've installed.
     ```cmd
     python vab.py fetch
     ```
 *   **Scrape Details:** Now, run `scrape` to gather the rich descriptions for your official DAZ products.
-This can take a long time if you have a large library.
+This can take a long time if you have a large library, so please be patient.
     ```cmd
     python vab.py scrape
     ```